Sam-Dragon/cloud/gcp/short-notes.md

 - [Internal] VM to Cloud Storage/Pubsub - [Uses Google Managed Keys]
 - [External] On Premises to Cloud Storage - [Internal required Service Account User Managed Keys]
 - [External] On Premises to Google Cloud API's - [OAuth2, OpenIDConnect, JWT]

+# ACL [Access Control List]
+- We can provide customized permissions

+# Cloud Storage - **Signed URL**
+- It is mainly used with service accounts
+- A URL that gives permission for limited time to perform specific actions

+#  Cloud Storage - **Static Websites**
+- Bucket Name same as domain name
+- Copy all files to bucket
+- Give access to all users by providing permissions

 # Scenarios
 - Compute Engine [IaaS] - VM management